 The premise for Snow Angel was quite simple.
-I envisioned two people walking along the street and wondered, “What if someone grabbed someone they thought they recognised, and what if then…” Ah, but rather then explain, it’s easier for show by putting up the prologue, which was, the whole idea behind the novel.
-The prologue is also the excerpt that the publisher chose to promote and I include it here for you to read below.
+I envisioned two people walking along the street and wondered, “What if someone grabbed someone they thought they recognised, and what if then…” Ah, but rather then explain, it’s easier to show by presenting the prologue, which was the whole idea behind the novel.
+The prologue is also the excerpt that the publisher chose to promote, and I include it here for you to read below.
 Enjoy!

 Three years ago …

 It was difficult to judge which emerged from Lenny’s pub first, though, all things considered, if he’d been stark naked, the chances were Dean’s erection would have led the way.
 His body followed naturally enough along with his groin, and so did his grin.
 Nine was early for him to leave the pub these days, but he had a date.
 Fresh out of college, Dean looked forward to a few weeks grace, time to kill before starting his job working in his father’s garage.
 Many thought he’d deliberately chosen a college just far enough away that he had to find a house to share, rather than stay at home.
 That hadn’t been the only contributing factor, but he was honest enough with himself to accept it had been nice to be a young man free from the nest.
 No doubt, they presumed it had just been an excuse to live with four other guys so he could get drunk and pick up girls on the weekend.
 While his decision to return home to work in his father’s business surprised just about everyone else, he had always known exactly where he was heading and felt content with it.
 He was only taking these six weeks because his father insisted.

 “Have fun this summer,” his father had said.
 “One last summer all to yourself.
 You’ve enjoyed them every year of your life up until now.
 Stay a kid for just a few more weeks.
 Don’t worry,” his father added.
 “I’ll make sure you put in extra time to make up for it.”